cha-y-mae/covid-distancing/README.md

-# STAYAWAY COVID: a COVID-19 Social Distancing device
+# COVID-19 Social Distancing device

 ## About